satyajitpratihar07/Analysis-DOC/README.md

 📖 Overview

-**SentiScope AI** is a modern Machine Learning based Sentiment Analysis platform capable of detecting emotions from any text input.
+SentiScope AI✨ is a modern Machine Learning based Sentiment Analysis platform capable of detecting emotions from any text input.

 The application processes text through an NLP pipeline, transforms it using TF-IDF vectorization, and predicts whether the sentiment is: